CMU-IDS-Fall-2022/final-project-flight-never-delay/Report.md

 Short (~250 words) abstract of the concrete data science problem and how the solutions addresses the problem.

 ## Introduction
+As frequent travelers, our group members often experience flight delays.
+Flight delays can be heavily disrupted to travel schedules, such as missing important events or having to book extra nights for accomodation.
+However, this is no good way for us to know whether a flight will be delayed, until at the final moment.
+In this project, we aim to address this problem by predicting potential flight delays through analyzing past flight delay records.
+Specifically, we ask the following two questions to guide our exploration:

+1. What are the main factors that serve as the causes of flight delays?
+To answer this question, we perform exploratory data analysis and describe our results through several interactive data visualizations.
+2. Given a set of factors, can we predict whether a flight is likely to be delayed?
+To answer this question, we implement a machine learning model to predict flight delays and possible reasons, given a selection of flight details.

+In this report, we give an overview of our dataset, outline how we built our interface, visualizations, and machine learning model, and discuss key findings from our data exploration.

 ## Related Work